BlueBrain/sonata-extension/source/sonata_simulation.rst

    reversal                       float      Optional     Reversal potential for conductance injection in mV.
-Default is 0. dt                             float      Optional     Timestep of generated signal in ms. Default is 0.25 ms. random_seed                    integer    Optional     Override the random seed (to introduce correlations between cells).
+Default is 0. dt                             float      Optional     Timestep of generated signal in ms. Default is 0.25 ms. random_seed                    integer    Optional     Override the random seed (to introduce correlations between cells). uses_SEClamp                   boolean    Optional     Default is False.
+If True, the signal will be implemented using a NEURON SEClamp mechanism.
+The SEClamp produces an electrode current which is not included in the calculation of extracellular signals, so this option should be used to represent a physical electrode.
+If the noise signal represents synaptic input, `uses_SEClamp` should be set to False, in which case the signal will be implemented using a ConductanceSource mechanism, which is identical to SEClamp but produces a membrane current, which is included in the calculation of the extracellular signal.
+Relevant only for conductance sources, not current_clamp.
    ============================== ========== ============ ==========================================

 ornstein_uhlenbeck and relative_ornstein_uhlenbeck (current_clamp or conductance)